mirisuzanne/miriamsuzanne/content/2014/07/26/darkplain.rst

 public: yes
 tags: ['art', 'music', 'teacup gorilla']

-A Dark Plain [Demo]
-===================
+summary: |
   Here it is!
   The first in a new set of demos, updated to reflect our current sound.
   There are more on the way,
   so check back again tomorrow.

+A Dark Plain [Demo]
+===================

 |darkplain|